 Lyons inherited a business where prior management had let core technology age and had relied on Argentina to flatter growth.
 His honest reset of guidance and the "One Fiserv" plan are credible first steps, but he has yet to deliver a single clean quarter under his leadership.
 The buybacks executed at far higher prices destroyed real shareholder value, and that decision belongs to the prior regime.
 Investors should give Lyons time, but not unlimited time.

-© 2026 ClearThesis.ai · Report generated on April 27, 2026
+© 2026 Clearthesis.ai · Report generated on April 27, 2026

 This is an AI-generated analysis for informational purposes only and does not constitute financial advice.
 Data and analysis may not reflect recent developments if viewed significantly after the generation date.
 Always conduct your own due diligence before making any investment decisions.